AUDIO VERSION: YouTube Podbean

 Humans do not have supernatural powers.
 They can’t perform miracles, their spells and curses are nothing but noise, and they can’t see into the future.
 They can’t read minds, and they can’t separate their souls from their earthsuits, much to the chagrin of many astral projection addicts.
 We could spend this entire post talking about what humans can’t do, but no matter how true it is that humans are impotent little specks who aren’t even smart enough to understand how much they don’t understand, most people would think we’re wrong to paint humans in such an unimpressive light.
 Do you know why?
 Because humans are such undiscerning dopes that you can get them to believe anything if you just toy with their senses and tell them what their egos want to hear.
 Now don’t misunderstand—we love humans.
 Humans are the most precious element of this creation and the only part of this world which God is going to keep when He wipes this place out.
 If humans were content to be the dearly loved, powerless specks that they are, we wouldn’t need to bother with this post.
 But because humans refuse to accept how limited they are, they insist on putting their faith in fantasies.
 From the very beginning, humans have been seeking out ways to try and lessen the difference between them and their Creators.
 Why did Adam and Eve sample the forbidden fruit?
 Because they thought it would expand their abilities and move them one step closer to being equal to God.
 Why do we constantly do what God warns us not to do?
 Because we resent the whole notion of Him putting limits on us.
 How dare He.
 Who does He think He is, anyway?

 Instead of chanting foreign languages to some being with a weird name, the Christian wannabes have you chanting passages of Scripture.
 While sorcerers have you playing with polished rocks, crystal balls, and animal parts, Christian wannabes have you playing with holy water, fragrant oils, and crosses.
 While sorcerers have you sacrificing animals, playing with candles, and drawing geometric shapes on the ground, Christian wannabes have you pouring money into the offering plate, tithing, and carrying around the metal likeness of your favorite saint or angel.
-When some demon knocks you over and makes your earthsuit go into fits of convulsions, sorcerers congratulate you for graduating to the next level of potency, mediums envy your hookups, and Christians applaud you for been slain by the Holy Spirit (see Is getting drunk in the Spirit worth an eternal hangover?).
+When some demon knocks you over and makes your earthsuit go into fits of convulsions, sorcerers congratulate you for graduating to the next level of potency, mediums envy your hookups, and Christians applaud you for been slain by the Holy Spirit.
 It’s all such tiresome rubbish, yet no matter where you turn, there’s some spiritual moron trying to get you to misinterpret what is happening to you and reject the fact that you are and always will be a powerless speck of a creature who no supernatural being is willing to serve.

 So why does any of this matter?
 No matter how many fantasies you cling to, you’ll never have any real power, so what’s the harm in clinging to delusions?
 There wouldn’t be any harm if you didn’t have to answer to the God who made you.
 But since you do have to answer to Him, it suddenly becomes a very big problem for you to blow off what He tells you about how impotent you are.
 Once God says, “I don’t take orders from you so stop bossing Me around in your prayers,” you can no longer continue to pray the usual Christian prayers without lining yourself up for some pretty nasty eternal consequences (see Treating God Like God: Simple Steps to Improving the Way that We Pray).
 You see, there is a hierarchy of supernatural abilities which exists among God, demons, and humans.
 God is at the top.
 Demons are far below God, and you are at the very bottom.
 When you refuse to accept your place as the creature who has no magical powers, you spend a lot of energy trying to find ways to move up the ranks.
 You figure that if you can’t rise up to where God is, perhaps you can drag Him down to where you are by treating Him like your servant.